 Many beginners want to know which is better to learn first.

-In the beginning stages of learning to play the guitar, most guitarists use a pick before moving on to more advanced right-hand techniques.
-Hybrid picking, thumb picking or fingerpicking, or just playing with the right-hand fingers in fingerstyle guitar are all examples of these methods.
+In the beginning stages, most guitarists use a pick before moving on to more advanced right-hand techniques.
+Hybrid picking, thumb picking, or fingerpicking are some examples.
+Even playing with the right-hand fingers in the fingerstyle guitar is another example.

-Additionally, this method of playing guitar differs from “Flatpicking,” which is the practice of playing notes with a plectrum attached to the index finger known as a “flat pick,” or the practice of strumming the strings of the guitar in chords.
+Additionally, this method of playing guitar differs from “Flatpicking”.
+This means playing notes with a plectrum attached to the index finger (flat pick), or the practice of strumming the strings of the guitar in chords.

 Are Fingerstyle and Fingerpicking the Same?

-Fingerstyle is the technique that involves various styles and fingerpicking is one of them including various finger patterns (this is why fingerpicking is also called pattern picking or thumb picking).
-These patterns are used also in other styles of fingerstyle techniques such as classical, jazz, flamenco and this explains why these two terms are used in the same way.
+These patterns are also used in other styles of fingerstyle techniques like classical, jazz, and flamenco.
+This explains why these two terms are used in the same way.
 Because you apply any kind of fingerstyle by fingerpicking.

 How to Improve Your Fingerstyle?

-There are exercises on the internet, practice makes perfect.
-Many exercises that you can find easily on the internet mostly focus on different fingerpicking patterns you will need for various future scenarios.
+There are exercises on the internet – practice makes perfect.
+Many exercises focus on different finger-picking patterns that you might need.

-Here, I especially want to share some practical tips from a guitarist and guitar teacher, Matt Warnock, that can help you to understand the logic about practicing fingerstyle and you can apply these exercises to any kind of guitar from jazz to folk, pop, or even classical.
+Here, I want to share some practical tips from a guitarist and guitar teacher, Matt Warnock.
+These tips can help you to understand the logic of practicing fingerstyle.
+You can also apply these exercises to any kind of guitar from jazz to folk, pop, or even classical.
 For more detailed courses and other information about the guitar, check it out here.